1. Design Infringement in New York: Background of the Corporate Client

 By applying this framework, we demonstrated that only a small subset of our client’s products shared any resemblance to the plaintiff’s protected features.

-Challenging Similarity Through Expert Visual Analysis
+Challenging Similarity through Expert Visual Analysis

 We retained design experts to compare the accused products with the registered design using recognized industry methodology.